 “I will.”
 He nods and leaves.
 I pick up the land line and call back to the servants’ quarters.

 “Gail, would you make one of your special teabags for Ana?
 It’s difficult for her to sleep on the side of her face with the worst bruising, so it’s not going down.”

-“Yes Sir, Mr. Grey.
-If you look in the sandwich compartment in the refrigerator, there is a zipper bag in there with various sizes of the tea in it.
+“Yes, sir, Mr. Grey.
+If you look in the sandwich compartment in the refrigerator, there is a zipper bag in there with assorted sizes of the tea in it.
 Use one of the larger ones for her cheek.”

 “I’ll need more, like a four- or five-day supply.
 I want to take her out of town.”